david-salac/crinita/README.md

 Project sites: [Crinita](https://crinita.com/)

-Python application for generating static websites like a blog or simple static pages.
-Creates HTML files based on inputs (without requiring to run any script languages on the server-side).
+Crinita is a Python application for generating static websites like blogs, data catalogues or simple static pages.
+It directly creates HTML files based on inputs (without requiring to run any script languages on the server-side).

 ## Blog and static website generator
 Generally speaking, Crinita is a static website generator.
-That is an application that generates simple HTML files that cover all the content of sites from all inputs - composed mainly of the definition of pages, articles and other entities on websites).
+That is an application that generates simple HTML files that cover all the content of sites from all inputs - composed mainly of the definition of pages, articles, datasets and other entities on websites).
 So after running of static websites generator, you have a set of `*.html` files (including index.html) that allows you to browse sites.

-There are many advantages of using static websites generator rather than the standard approach using some web framework (like PHP, Django).
+There are many advantages of using static websites generator rather than the standard approach using some web frameworks (like PHP, Django).
 Mainly, the result can be simply deployed to production as you do not need to configure anything on the server-side.
 There are many ways how to deploy the outcome; the most popular is